paulsmith/tailscale-mcp-server/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to open an issue and/or submit a pull request.

 ## License